eugenejw/Heuristic_Word_Finding/README.rst

 .. image:: https://api.travis-ci.org/grantjenks/wordsegment.svg
     :target: http://www.grantjenks.com/blog/portfolio-post/english-word-segmentation-python/

-WordSegment is an Apache2 licensed module for English word segmentation, written in pure-Python, and based on a trillion-word corpus.
+WordFinder is an Apache2 licensed module for English word finding from a string, written in pure-Python, and based on a trillion-word corpus.

 Based on code from the chapter "`Natural Language Corpus Data`_" by Peter Norvig